 Social Justice

-WUUC’s Advocates for Social Justice (ASJ) Coordinating Council and its member ministries work to encourage, support, and coordinate individual and congregational work for human rights, social justice, and environmental responsibility in our local, national, and global communities.
+WUUC’s Advocates for Social Justice (ASJ) work to encourage, support, and coordinate individual and congregational work for human rights, social justice, and environmental responsibility in our local, national, and global communities.
 The congregation strives to integrate social justice education, service, and advocacy in our worship services and religious education programs in accord with UU principles and the long tradition of justice work in the Unitarian and Universalist faith traditions.
 Membership in WUUC’s justice ministries is an open to all members and friends of WUUC.
-For more information, contact the church office at office@wuuc.org.
+For more information, contact the current ASJ Ministries lead Carol Taylor at ctaylor@wuuc.org.

 ASJ Coordinating Council

 WUUC is involved in several ongoing community service projects.
-Most focus on hunger issues including collections for the Maltby Food Bank, Totes-to-Go (for needy students at two local schools), emergency food supplies through Hopelink, and food packing for Northwest Harvest from time to time.
-This ministry also organizes WUUC members and friends to cook and serve a meal each month for the residents of Camp Unity Eastside.
-We also occasionally organize a giving tree for area children in need.
+Most focus on hunger issues, including collections for the Maltby Food Bank, Totes-to-Go (weekend food for needy students at a local elementary school), emergency food supplies through Hopelink, and food packing for Northwest Harvest from time to time.
+We also occasionally organize a giving tree for area children in need during the winter holidays.

 Related WUUC Activities and Potential New Justice Ministries